adobe-rnd/aem-commerce-ssg/tools/README.md

     ```

 3. The script will throw an error if the product counts do not match, indicating the expected and actual product counts.
 PLEASE NOTE: the number of products listed is just an indication to check for "macroscopic" failures, slight differences might be due to specific Commerce configs/attributes for certain products which might not show up in the query results.
-4. In case of a mismatch, it is advised to check the logs and statistics of the service, by using [Adobe I/O cli](https://developer.adobe.com/runtime/docs/guides/getting-started/activations/) tool and looking at the invocation results - which are quite descriptive, as well as `download-poller-stats.js`, to have more specific insights on the nature of the issue (whether it's a failed publish task, for example).
+4. In case of a mismatch, it is advised to check the logs and statistics of the service, by using [Adobe I/O cli](https://developer.adobe.com/runtime/docs/guides/getting-started/activations/) tool and looking at the invocation results - which are quite descriptive, to have more specific insights on the nature of the issue (whether it's a failed publish task, for example).

 Inovcation results (example):